waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 30:** North of Cherrygrove.
 Mr. Pokemon at (17,5).

 ## Immediate Plan
-1. Navigate to North-West Cherrygrove (approx x=5, y=0).
+1. Navigate North through the gap at (12, 47) on Route 30.
-2. Enter Route 30 via the Left Path.
+2. Head West/North-West towards the Berry House (7, 39).
-3. Travel North to Violet City.
+3. Proceed North to Violet City.

 ## Tool Dev Notes
 - **Lesson:** Ensure input variables in `define_tool` are accessed via `input_data`.